Nat & Alex Wolff: History

-2001–2004: Early years—The Silver Boulders
+2001–2004: Early years and the Silver Boulders

-While Nat was in preschool, he formed a band called The Silver Boulders with his friends, which included David, Thomas, Josh, Walker (son of news journalist Ann Curry), and Cal (son of actress Julianne Moore).
+While Nat was in preschool, he formed a band called the Silver Boulders with his friends, which included David, Thomas, Josh, Walker (son of news journalist Ann Curry), and Cal (son of actress Julianne Moore).
 Nat wrote his first song titled "Mama Don't Let Me Cry" at the age of five.
 At the time, Alex was not allowed to be part of the band, as Nat felt it would be unfashionable to have a brother in the same ensemble.

 When Nat, who lives in Lower Manhattan of New York City, was four years old, his father, jazz pianist Michael Wolff (bandleader on The Arsenio Hall Show) played Nat music, primarily jazz.
 One day, Michael overheard Nat teaching himself how to play major chords on the piano; Nat told his father that they were his "proud chords".
 After hearing the music of The Beatles, Nat became inspired and watched all the group's films including Help!.
 On the other hand.
 Alex discovered how to play the saxophone at the age of two and a half.
 As recalled by the boys' mother, actress Polly Draper (star on ABC's Thirtysomething), Nat and Alex were infants when they arose from a bath proclaiming, "We're the naked brothers band!"

 After the September 11 attacks, six-year-old Nat composed the song "Firefighters" for a benefit he performed with his band, staged behind his Lower Manhattan apartment.
 Alex desired to be part of the concert, and so Nat created "a fake plastic saxophone" for him to play.
 The charity ended up raising over $45,000 and was donated to the children of the firefighters who were killed during the terrorist attacks.
 After the band's charity concert, the band performed shows at Christmas parties and wedding ceremonies.

 After being inspired by Ringo Starr from the Beatles, Alex chose the drums as an alternative instrument to play.
 Alex learned how to play, as he viewed tapes of Starr playing, which resulted in him becoming a proficient drummer.
 This persuaded Nat to allow Alex to join his band.
 At the age of 6, Nat composed a melody without lyrics.
 He later desired to compose a song that sounded like The Beach Boys' music.
 Subsequently, Nat wrote the song "Crazy Car".

 In 2003, Nat was featured in his mother's play Getting Into Heaven at The Flea Theater.
 Nat also performed in The Heart of Baghdad at the same theater.